19 Apr Illuminations Honorees Evans, Gruffudd Warn About Biological Time Clock

 Also honored were actors Alice Evans and Ioan Gruffudd, who are using their high-visibility status to help communicate a critically important message to women and couples who want to have families: Don’t wait too late!

 Evans and Gruffudd are stars in their own “happily-after-ever” story.
-They met cute on the set of 101 Dalmatians in 2000, fell in love and married in 2007, then continued building successful acting careers—Gruffudd staring in two Fantastic Four movies and in his own TV series, “Forever”; Evans working steadily in shows such as “The Vampire Diaries” and “Lost.”
+They met cute on the set of 101 Dalmatians in 2000, fell in love and married in 2007, then continued building successful acting careers—Gruffudd starring in two Fantastic Four movies and in his own TV series, “Forever”; Evans working steadily in shows such as “The Vampire Diaries” and “Lost.”

 With both busy in separate careers, it was easy for the couple to put off working on one of their most important goals, to have a big brood of kids.
 When they finally got serious about starting a family, Evans wrote in an article for The Daily Mail, she was 37, and they found themselves unable to conceive.
 After navigating through a maze of quack practitioners and bad advice, they finally sought medical help, only to learn they stood only a 20 percent chance of conceiving via IVF, at the hefty cost of $7,000 per cycle.
 They decided to take the chance, and despite the odds, had a daughter, Ella.
 They waited another year after Ella’s birth, then tried IVF again.